Unblocking the CAR-T supply chain

 Transfer of T Cells genetically modified to target cancer cell antigens (CAR-T therapy) is a promising oncology treatment strategy.
 The big challenge remains to scale-up the manufacturing process, improve consistency and reduce the costs.

-One of the main current limiting factors in the manufacturing process is dependency on human serum, which is used to support T lymphocyte growth and survival when cultured ex-vivo.
+One of the main limiting factors in the manufacturing process is the dependency on human serum, which supports T lymphocyte growth and survival when cultured ex-vivo.

-Human serum is expensive and the current supply chain will not meet the demands when different approved CAR-T therapies become blockbuster treatments.
-High focus on T-Cell media development has recently allowed several serum free media being introduced on the market, with different proprietary formulation based on key components, such as human insulin.
+Human serum is expensive, and the current supply chain will not meet the demands when different approved CAR-T therapies become blockbuster treatments.
+High focus on T-Cell media development has recently allowed several serum-free media to be introduced on the market, with a different proprietary formulation based on key components, such as human insulin.

-This is a particularly relevant development for people working in upstream bio manufacturing, R&D, BD and any stakeholder involved in cell line and media development, cell and gene therapy manufacturing who are focused on bioprocess optimization, high cell viability and high productivity.
+This is a particularly relevant development for people working in upstream biomanufacturing, R&D, BD and any stakeholder involved in cell line and media development, cell and gene therapy manufacturing focused on bioprocess optimization, high cell viability and high productivity.